 Unfortunately, there is no standard for sanitary colours as e.g. RAL or Pantone colours.
 On the basis of the original colours by the manufacturers we try to find the best fit with our colours.
-In case your bathtub is not older than 15 years then the correct colour should mostly be alpine white 080 (a grey white, nearly light grey).
-Most of the time older bathtubs are more white.
-In which case the best colour will be star white 005.
+Mostly the correct colour should mostly be alpine white / plumbing white 080 (a grey white, nearly light grey).
+Only a few bathtubs are more white.
+In which case the best colour will be pure white / appliance white 005.
 Tip: Put a white piece of paper in your bathtub.
-If the color of the bathtub seems to be darker (more grey) then your bathtub is alpine white.
-Nearly 90% of all produced bathtubs are alpine white.
-Other white hues which are offered are mainly export colours which are rarely used in Germany.
+If the colour of the bathtub seems to be darker (more grey) then your bathtub is alpine white / plumbing white.
+For nearly 80% of all produced bathtubs alpine white / plumbing white is the best match for a repair.

 Our filler hardens when adding 2-4% hardener.
 Which equals a ratio of 25-50 to 1 (but it has not be that exact).
 Generally speaking it is better to mix less hardener with the filler than to much (approximately a walnut size amount of filler and a pea sized amount of hardener paste).
 When using too much hardener the putty will get porous and looses its grip.

 The repair paint darkens when drying.
 The final result will only be reached after approximately 3 hours.